jamesamiller/jamesamiller/README.md

 ### Hi there 👋

-My names is James Miller and I'm currently Professor and Chair of Physics and Astronomy at [UAH](https://www.uah.edu/science/departments/physics)
+My names is James Miller and I'm currently Professor and Chair of Physics and Astronomy, and Director of the Institute for Science Education, at [UAH](https://www.uah.edu/science/departments/physics)

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning [Julia](https://julialang.org/)